segrowth/segrowth.github.io/_posts/2024-03-04-imperative-programming.md

 }
 ```

-The "for" loop controls the flow of execution, ensuring that the factorial
+The for-loop controls the flow of execution, ensuring that the factorial
 calculation is performed iteratively, with each iteration contributing to the final result.
 Understanding different
 types of iterations and sequences allows developers to design efficient and structured programs tailored to specific
 requirements.